The League of Nations: A Failing Attempt at Global Peace (APUSH Definition and Context)

 League's Early Successes (and their Limitations):

 Despite its eventual failure, the League did achieve some notable successes in its early years.
 It successfully mediated several territorial disputes, facilitated humanitarian relief efforts, and promoted international cooperation in areas such as health, labor, and intellectual property.
+Even so, even these successes were limited.
+On the flip side, the League’s power relied heavily on the cooperation of its member states, many of whom were often reluctant to compromise national interests for the sake of collective security.
 The League also played a crucial role in overseeing the mandates system, assigning former German and Ottoman territories to Allied powers for administration until they were deemed ready for self-government.
-However, even these successes were limited.
-The League’s power relied heavily on the cooperation of its member states, many of whom were often reluctant to compromise national interests for the sake of collective security.
-Furthermore, the League's ability to enforce its decisions was severely hampered by its lack of an effective military force.
+Adding to this, the League's ability to enforce its decisions was severely hampered by its lack of an effective military force.

 The League's Failures and the Rise of Authoritarianism: